sossiogll/laravel-blog/readme.md

 $ artisan storage:link
 ```

-Now you can access the application via [http://localhost:8000](http://localhost:8000).
+Now you can start your web server and access the application.

-**There is no need to run `php artisan serve`.
-PHP is already running in the dedicated virtual machine.**
+**There is no need to run `php artisan serve` if your web server is running in your machine.**

 ## Before starting
 You need to run the migrations with the seeds :